 There are many websites and online services that offer file storage, backup and sharing, often for free or for great prices.
 While the pricing may be an important deciding factor when choosing an online file storage service, technical features and safety of your files also play an important role.
 Since storing and backing up files, which might be important personal or business related files, require consistent availability, ease of access and security, you should make your research well before leaving your files in the hands of a company.

-Fortunately, there are some very well known companies such as Google (with Google Drive) and Dropbox who offer great online storage services, and they can easily be counted among the top of the best free online file storage sites.
+Fortunately, there are some very well known companies such as Google (with Google Drive) and Dropbox who offer great online storage services, and they can easily be counted among the top of the online file storage sites.
 If you have neither used those two services before, it is quite normal that you are trying to figure out which one to choose: Dropbox or Google Drive.

 Now, let's see the comparison between Google Drive and Dropbox to have a better idea about their features.